Reuh/candran/README.md

 Candran provide some predefined macros by default:
 * `__STR__(expr)`: returns a string litteral representing the expression (e.g., `__STR__(5 + 2)` expands to `"5 + 2"`)
 * `__CONSTEXPR__(expr)`: calculate the result of the expression in the preprocessor, and returns a representation of the returned value, i.e. precalculate an expression at compile time
-You can disable these built-in macros using the `noBuiltInMacros` compiler option.
+You can disable these built-in macros using the `builtInMacros` compiler option.

 Compile targets
 ---------------